danielharrell/does_music_move/does_music_move.md

 But what should we make of this answer?
-It makes the same appeal to our inhabited sense of space that we saw might be used to make sense of the motion in music, only now to make sense of motion as such.
+It makes the same appeal to our inhabited sense of space that we saw might be used to make sense of the movement in music, only now to make sense of motion as such.
 But the problem with that appeal in the case of music, to recall, was that it left the space in which music seems to move